 But why?
 Because it lets your business gain data.
 This data will show your startup where it’s reaching the most people or companies online.

 A personal story we like to share involves a client of ours with a company in the B2C electronics industry.
-One of this client’s goals in its digital marketing strategy was to find the right platforms to post on.
+One of this client’s goals in its startup marketing strategy was to find the right platforms to post on.

 With a company that had a lot of content involving tech and electronics, where do you think this company had the most success?
 Facebook?
 Nope.
 Twitter.
 No. Surprisingly, this company built over 100,000 followers on Pinterest.